 State and Local Law Enforcement Training Symposium (In-Service)

-Length: 3 - 5 days
+Length: 3 days

 Prerequisites for Attendance

 Applicants must be sworn state, local, campus, rural or tribal law enforcement officers.

 There will be NO COST for tuition, meals and lodging for qualified participants who work more than 50 miles from the training location.
 Attendees are responsible for all travel costs.
 FLETC will provide scheduled transportation to/from the airport in Roswell, NM to the Artesia Training Site.

 Thirty days prior to the start of training you will receive a detailed confirmation letter that will require your response, along with your top two training track choices.
 Do not schedule non-refundable travel prior to receiving a confirmation email stating that you have actually been selected to attend.

 Please note: The registration process does not guarantee a slot in the symposium.
 A separate confirmation notice from this office will be sent prior to the class start date.

 - Registration Information - Important information for NEW students/registrations